How to contribute¶

 - If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.md.

-- The pull request should work for each supported Python version, and for PyPy.
+- The pull request should work for each supported Python version.
 Check github actions status, verify that all checks have been passed.